onikazu/FirstFlutterApp/README.md

 ## abstruct

-This project is referred to below
+This project refers to below

 https://ryuta46.com/978